spcspin/TSODBG/README.md

 ## Installation

-The EHPGS can be installed from GitHub:
+The TSODBG can be installed from GitHub:

 ``` r
 library(devtools)